barneyhill/ASOptimizer/README.md

 We would love to hear your thoughts and learn how ASOptimizer has benefited your research.
 Please share your experiences with us at *kiwon@spidercore.io*.

 ### User Licence
-> User License: Creative Commons Attribution – NonCommercial – NoDerivs (CC BY-NC-ND 4.0) | Elsevier's open access license policy
+> User License: Creative Commons Attribution – NonCommercial – NoDerivs (CC BY-NC-ND 4.0)